 Parking is limited to about 20-25 parking spots.
 You can see the beach from the parking lot so it’s easy to drive down and check the waves without much effort.

 Chesterman Beach is approximately 2.7 km (1.7 miles) long and is divided in the middle by Frank Island, a private island that is accessible at low tide.
 Chesterman Beach is lined by beach front homes and is popular among tourists and locals.

 The beach is shaped like a big W and it almost appears to be two different beaches with two different surf breaks.
 Because of this, I have separated Chesterman Beach into North Chesterman and South Chesterman.

 North Chesterman Beach is located at the North end of Chesterman Beach and is very popular among locals and tourists.

 North Chesterman receives year round swell, with small waves in the summer and larger waves in the winter.

 North Chesterman is popular for beginners and surf schools because it is the closest beach to Tofino, where most of the surf shops in the area are located.
 North Chesterman is a great spot for learning to surf because of the easy access, small summer waves and sandy bottom.

-Parking is free but the parking lot is small with only 25-30 parking spots.
+The parking lot is small with only 25-30 parking spots.
 As you can see from the photo from Google Maps below, the parking lot fills up fast in the summer and stays packed all day.
 If you arrive before 9am you will have a good chance of getting a spot.

 You can find additional parking on the beach side of Lynn Road.
 Follow the signage to make sure you are parking in the right spot.
 Don’t park in front of driveways and make sure to pull onto the side of the road so you don’t block any traffic from the surrounding residential area.